Characterization of \gamma-factors: the Asai case: Characterization of Asai factors

-where $S$ is a finite set of places of $k$ containing $0$ and $u$, $w \vert u$.
-But, for $v$ distinct from $0$ and $u$, $\Pi_v$ is an unramified principal series.
+where $S$ is a finite set of places of $k$ containing $v_0$ and $u$, $w \vert u$.
+But for $v$ distinct from $v_0$ and $u$, $\Pi_v$ is unramified.
 Also, $\Pi_u$ is a (possibly ramified) principal series.
-Hence, property~(vii) (and property~(vi) if $u$ splits) gives
+Hence, properties~(iii) and (v) give